-Class X felony include murder, attempt murder, aggravated sexual assault, armed robbery, to name a few.
+Class X felonies include murder, attempted murder, aggravated sexual assault, and armed robbery, to name a few.

 The sentencing on a Class X ranges from 6 years to 30 years.
-However, if a person is extended range eligible then the range is from 12 years to 60 years.
-Extended range eligible means that the person has a prior felony conviction in his background.
+However, if a person is extended range eligible, then the range is from 12 years to 60 years.
+Extended range eligible means that the person has a prior felony conviction in his or her background.

 Is it possible to get less than 6 years on a Class X?

-No. If you are looking to get less than a 6 year sentence you have to have the charge reduced.
+No. If you are looking to get less than a 6 year sentence, you have to have the charge reduced.
 A Class 1 has a minimum of 4 years, while a Class 2 has a minimum of 3 years.
-Further, a Class 3 has a minimum of 2 years and finally, a Class 4 has a minimum of 1 year.
+Furthermore, a Class 3 has a minimum of 2 years, and a Class 4 has a minimum of 1 year.

 How do you get a different Class so you get less time?

 There are two ways to try to get have lessen the charge.
 First, I will file a motion to have the case dismissed.
 Second, I will set the case for trial.

 These steps will cause the state to understand that you are not going to take whatever they offer.

 How is a Class X Felony different from other crimes?